- 10 fresh berries with most antioxidants

 The smooth spherical aronia fruits look similar to blueberries, except their skin is darker and shinier.

 6. Saskatoons – 15,000

 They call them juneberries too, because a 2-year consumer study out of Cornell found that name resonated better with Americans.
 Hence, the name they’re now trying to use.

-The Canadians aren’t too happy about that, given that Saskatoon is one of their largest cities and it’s their side of the border where you mostly find these growing.
+The Canadians aren’t too happy about that, given that Saskatoon is their 16th largest city and it’s their side of the border where you mostly find these growing.

 They taste like an apple and blueberry crossed together.
 Aside from late July in northern Michigan, they’re nearly impossible to find domestically.
 Anti-diabetic, anti-viral and other saskatoon berry health benefits are currently being studied.